sachinp-git/employee-crud/README.md

 ###  Add API key in lambda function

-1. Copy thr API key from the aws exports folder.
+1. Copy thr API key from the aws exports file generated.

 2. Go to the deployed function in lambda services on console.